alternative medicine

 It is a an hepatic (a liver tonic and cholagogue - stimulates the release of bile), a lymphatic, an anti-cancer agent (the primary ingrediant in Essiac, for example)

-a simple method
+a wonderful method

 for brewing Burdock